crate/cratedb-terraform/aws/README.md

 Your EC2 instances will only have a public IP address if the corresponding VPC subnet is configured to [auto-assign](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html) public IP addresses.

 Connecting via SSH can be done using the `ec2-user` account and the configured key pair.
 In the default configuration, SSH access is enabled in the security group.
 It can be disabled if needed via the `ssh_access` variable.

+## Utility EC2 instance
+Optionally, you can provision an additional EC2 instance that will not run CrateDB.
+Instead, it can be used to run benchmarks or other client applications.
+It is located in the same VPC and subnet as the CrateDB nodes for optimal network latency.

+Connect to the EC2 instance using the `ec2-user` account and the configured key pair.
+The host and port for SSH connections is available via the output variables `utility_vm_host` and `utility_vm_port`.